MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 ---
-title: Windows Local Administrator Password Solution (Windows LAPS) policy settings
+title: Configure policy settings for Windows LAPS
-description: Learn about Windows Local Administrator Password Solution (Windows LAPS) policy settings.
+description: Learn how to configure policy settings for Windows Local Administrator Password Solution (Windows LAPS).
 author: jay98014
 ms.author: jsimmons
 ms.date: 07/04/2022
-ms.topic: article
+ms.topic: conceptual
 ---

-# Windows LAPS policy settings
+# Configure policy settings for Windows LAPS

 Windows Local Administrator Password Solution (Windows LAPS) supports various settings you can control by using policy.
 Learn about the settings and how to administer them.